 Working with a provider directly is also an option.
 The type of plan you’re shopping for — simplified life, guaranteed acceptance, traditional or instant approval — will likely be different.
 Traditional plans may be difficult to qualify for if you already have a diagnosis.

-What’s the best life insurance option if I have dementia or Alzheimer’s disease?
+What’s the best life insurance if I have dementia or Alzheimer’s disease?

 A good bet may be guaranteed issue life insurance, also called guaranteed acceptance.
 As the name suggests, acceptance is guaranteed as long as you meet the provider’s qualifications.